Buying your Gammon

 How to Cook a Gammon

 Find a large casserole dish which is big enough to submerge the gammon, and fill it with water.
-Gently bring the gammon to the boil, then reduce to a gentle simmer.
+Gently bring to the boil, then reduce to a gentle simmer.

 Take out a meat thermometer, and cook until the probe temperature of the thickest part of the gammon is between 88-90°C.

-Remove the casserole dish completely from the heat and allow to cool in the cooking liquid, ideally overnight.
+Remove the casserole dish completely from the heat and leave to cool in the cooking liquid, ideally overnight.

-The fat should be set hard, so you can ‘criss-cross’ the fat with 1” deep cuts with a sharp knife.
+The fat should be set hard, so you can score the fat with 1” deep cuts with a sharp knife.

 Place in a roasting pan and cover the fat with a glaze of your choice.

-Place in a moderate oven (or pizza oven!) for 30 minutes, removing from the oven every 10 minutes to baste the gammon with the juices from the pan.
+Our suggested gammon cooking times are 30 minutes in a moderate oven (or pizza oven!), removing every 10 minutes to baste the gammon with the juices from the pan.

 The total cooking time will be between 4-8 hours depending on the size of the gammon.